The Advanced tab of the PowerPoint Options dialog box contains advanced, and some

 Image Size and Quality

-presentation these options apply to by clicking the drop-down list highlighted in red within
+which presentation these options apply to by clicking the drop-down list highlighted in red

 Figure 5: Image Size and Quality options

-Discard editing data check-box, you will no longer be able to retrieve the deleted parts of cropped pictures.
+you select the Discard editing data check-box, you will no longer be able to retrieve the deleted parts of

-file sizes.
-If this check-box is unchecked, picture resolution will restrict to the number of pixels per inch specified in the
+very large file sizes.
+If this check-box is unchecked, picture resolution will restrict to the number of pixels per inch

 Set default target output to: Specify the pixels per inch for the pictures.
 This option is explained in our